1. Computing

 The HTTP status line is the term given to the HTTP status code (the actual code number) when accompanied by the HTTP reason phrase1 (the short description).

-You can read more about HTTP status codes in general here.
-I also keep a list of HTTP status code errors (4xx and 5xx) along with some tips on how to fix them.
+We also keep a list of HTTP status code errors (4xx and 5xx) along with some tips on how to fix them.

-Note: Though technically incorrect, HTTP status lines are often referred to as simply HTTP status codes.
+Although technically incorrect, HTTP status lines are often referred to as simply HTTP status codes.

 HTTP Status Lines (HTTP Status Codes + HTTP Reason Phrases)